derrod/legendary/README.md

                         download size)
   --reset-sdl           Reset selective downloading choices (requires repair
-                        to download new components) --preferred-cdn <hostname>
+                        to download new components) --skip-sdl            Skip SDL prompt and continue with defaults (only required game data) --disable-sdl         Disable selective downloading for title, reset existing configuration (if any) --preferred-cdn <hostname>
                         Set the hostname of the preferred CDN to use when available
   --no-https            Download games via plaintext HTTP (like EGS), e.g. for
-                        use with a lan cache
+                        use with a lan cache --with-dlcs           Automatically install all DLCs with the base game

 Command: uninstall